lowfatcode/pretty-poly/README.md

 rasteriser to antialias (AKA super-sample) the output - this is achieved by rendering the polygon at a larger scale and then counting how many pixels within each sampling area fall inside or outside of the polygon.

-Antialiasing can have a big effect on performance since the rasteriser has to draw polygons either 4 or 16 times larger to achieve its sampling.

 The supported antialiasing levels are: